rafkt/raspberry-pi-playbook/rafaelktistakis/pi/roles/system-setup/README.md

-Core
+system-setup
 =========

-Core utilities for a Pi
+system-setup utilities for a Pi

 Requirements
 ------------